Maxhajati/Job_Market_Data_Analysis/README.md

 ## Background & Overview
-This project provides an in-depth analysis of job market trends for data-related roles using SQL and Excel.
-The dataset, collected from Glassdoor, includes job postings from January 1–31, 2025, covering six key roles:
+This project provides an in-depth analysis of job market trends for data-related roles [using SQL and Excel].
+The dataset, collected from Glassdoor, includes job postings from January 1–31, 2025 [Canadian job market], covering six key roles:
 •	Business Analyst
 •	Data Analyst
 •	Data Engineer